 Colva Beach, early in the morning

-On our last evening in the South of Goa I head to Colva Beach with my travel companions, Becky, Annabel and Natalie, in search of a pre-dinner drink.
+That evening, I head to back Colva Beach with my travel companions, Becky, Annabel and Natalie, in search of a pre-dinner drink.

-However, our tummies are rumbling and there’s a particular restaurant we want to check out, The Garden Restaurant on Colva Beach Road, the main road in Colva leading down to the beach.
-We find it easily and before we know it a tantalising array of Indian dishes is spread out before us.
+However, our tummies are rumbling, and there’s a particular restaurant we want to check out, The Garden on Colva Beach Road, the main road in Colva leading down to the beach.
+We easily find it and before we know it a tantalising array of Indian dishes is spread out before us.
 I try the spicy pork Goan sausages to start with.
 Followed by Chicken Xacuti, a traditional local curry with poppy seeds, red chillies and coconut.
 Washed down with a large glass of Kingfisher beer.
-We all tuck into each others dishes together with some rice and naan bread.
-I love every dish and we all eat way more than we should but still can’t finish everything.
+We all tuck into each other’s dishes together with some rice and naan bread.
+I love every dish, and we each eat way more than we should but still can’t finish everything.
 This is one of the best meals I have eaten in a long, long time.
-And when they bring the bill we can’t quite believe it is around 500 rupees each, that’s little more than £5.
+And when they bring the bill, we can’t quite believe it is around 500 rupees each, that’s little more than £5.
 But that’s fairly typical of the prices here.

-Goa is well known for its delicious cuisine and I now know why.
-It’s some of the tastiest, most flavourful food I’ve ever eaten.
-Everywhere we went the food was good but this particular meal stood out above the rest.
-So if you ever find yourself in Colva, remember that name, The Garden Restaurant, I couldn’t recommend it more highly.
+Goa is well known for its delicious cuisine, and I now know why.
+It’s some of the tastiest food I’ve ever eaten.
+Everywhere we went, the food was good, but this particular meal stood out above the rest.
+So if you ever find yourself in Colva, remember that name, The Garden, I couldn’t recommend it more highly.

 Getting to know Southern Goa